With this free download you can print spice labels just like the ones I used on these tins for my magnetic spice wall:

 Instructions for printing:

-- Click here to download the spice labels.
+- Click the button in the email to download the labels.

 - Click “print” to print a test copy on a piece of regular 8.5″ x 11″ (U.S. Letter) paper.
 Make sure “fit to page” or “fill entire paper” is not selected.
 Hint: When printing a test page, I always mark the paper with an arrow before printing so that I can tell the correct direction to put the paper in the tray.